Download the Briefing

 Modernizing to Meet the Health Care Needs of North Carolina through the Reorganization & Economic Development Act

-While ensuring we stay a mission-driven, not-for-profit health insurer.
+While remaining a mission-driven, not-for-profit health insurer.

 Business transformation is everywhere, particularly in the world of health care, where the environment has changed dramatically in recent decades, along with consumer needs and expectations.

-This bipartisan legislation will bring more partnerships and innovation to North Carolina, for the health and well-being of everyone in the state.
+Modernization allows Blue Cross NC to bring more partnerships and innovation to North Carolina, for the health and well-being of everyone in the state.

-Fact 1: We are here to stay in NC.
+We are here to stay in NC.

-Fact 2: We will maintain our same not-for-profit status.
+We will maintain our same not-for-profit status.

-Fact 3: We are laser-focused on making health care affordable and accessible.
+We are laser-focused on making health care affordable and accessible.

-Fact 4: Our investments will improve the health of members and the communities where they live.
+Our investments will improve the health of members and the communities where they live.

 Building on a culture of innovation, we have already launched programs to reduce administrative costs for doctors and to add more substance abuse and addiction centers in 13 new counties.
 With this change, we can do more to treat the root causes behind rising health care costs.

-Fact 5: Surplus health dollars will still belong to members, following existing law.
+Surplus health dollars will still belong to members, following existing law.

-Fact 6: Transparency and accountability are top priorities.
+Transparency and accountability are top priorities.

 Support for Blue Cross NC